ZELZIP/ZELZIP/README.md

 # Checking if the code will pass the CI/CD checks
 dev check

-# Try to fix some issues
+# Try to fix some code issues
 dev fix

 # Check missing TODO tasks